scubuk/selenium-tuto/README.md

 print(pagesource);
 ```
 3. close().
-Close the current window, if there are multiple windows, it will close the current window which is active and quits the browser if it’s the last window opened currently.
+Close the current window, if there are multiple windows, it will close the current window which is active.
 ```
 driver.get(“http://www.google.com”);
 driver.close();